 Elevation: 9,571 ft

-Climbing and access information for this peak is found on page 122.
+Climbing and access information for this peak is on Page 122 of the book.
 Updated and more detailed information is set out below.
-Published 2015
+Updated July 2018

-Before, I discuss the route here is some information on names in this area.
-On page 122 I discussed two Red Peaks which are found on a ridge line running south from Murphy Peak.
+Here is some information on names in this area.
+On Page 122, I discussed two Red Peaks which are found on a ridge line running south from Murphy Peak.
 The map makers evidently had the name “Red” tattooed on their minds when they named features in this area.
-The name Red Peak was given to a peak just south of the higher peak identified by the map makers as Red Peak Benchmark and the name Red Ridge was a name given to an adjacent ridge that runs east from Red Peak Benchmark.
-Red Ridge contains two notable unnamed peaks and just south of Red Peak there are two more worthy summits.
+The name Red Peak was given to a peak just south of the higher peak identified by the map makers as Red Peak Benchmark.
+The name Red Ridge was a name given to an adjacent ridge that runs east from Red Peak Benchmark.
+Red Ridge contains two notable unnamed peaks.
+Just south of Red Peak, there are two more worthy summits.
 Interestingly, none of these peaks look red to me.
-Anyway, on to climbing this beautiful peak.

 John Platt and I climbed Red Peak in 2015 by first climbing Murphy Peak and then traversing the long ridge to Red Peak Benchmark.
-This involved a one way trip of 5.4 miles with 2,700 feet of elevation gain and 1,300 feet of loss.
-The route drops steeply off of Murphy Peak and then ungulates up and around several high points before it begins a long stair step climb to the summit.
-It’s a strenuous traverse but not difficult.
+This involved a one-way trip of 5.4 miles with 2,700 feet of elevation gain and 1,300 feet of elevation loss.
+The route drops steeply from Murphy Peak and then undulates up and around several ridge points before it begins a long stair-step climb to the summit.
+It’s a strenuous, but not difficult, traverse.

-We had hoped to also climb Red Peak but found it was too far away given the shortness of October days.
+We had hoped to also climb Red Peak, but found that it was too far away given the shortness of October days.
 Having climbed Murphy Peak on the way out, we decided to bypass it on the return trip.
-We followed the ridge back to the base of Murphy and then traversed across its southern sloes to a saddle which sits just above the Thunder Mountain Road.
-This route was 4.0 miles long, lost 1,778 feet and gained 384 feet.
-Clearly, if you are not interested in climbing Murphy Peak, this is the best way to Red Peak Benchmark.
-The traverse was a bit over a mile long and only gained around 200 feet.
-The footing varied and was at it’s most treacherous the last 200 yards before the saddle.
+We followed the ridge back to the base of Murphy and then traversed across its South Slopes to a saddle which sits just above Thunder Mountain Road.
+This route was 4.0 miles long, lost 1,778 feet of elevation and gained 384 feet of elevation.
+If you are NOT interested in climbing Murphy Peak, this is the best way to reach Red Peak Benchmark.
+The traverse was a bit over a mile long and only gained about 200 feet.
+The footing varied and was at its most treacherous the last 200 yards before the saddle.